desumn/absente/doc/environment.md

 An easy way to know if a variable exists should also be added.

-This is the basic interface, more features could be added in the future, for example some special cases functions for "standards" variables.
+This is the basic "low-level" interface, more features could be added in the future, for example some special cases functions for "standards" variables.

+# Higher-level environment

+In an environment with history, we would want to be able to rollback, without fiddling with the number of versions of a variable and setting it manually, it would be error prone and a function could easily do this for us.